-The Fediverse is a magical place, and I’ve given an overview of what it is and how it differs from the corporate controlled walled gardens we are used to, but if you already understand the fediverse and just want to get to the part where I walk you through joining Mastodon or Friendica, click one of the links below.
+The Fediverse is a magical place, and I’ve given an overview of what it is and how it differs from the corporate controlled walled gardens we are used to, but if you already understand the fediverse and just want to get to the part where I walk you through joining Mastodon or Friendica, or want to get right to finding your friends, click one of the links below.

 Over and over again, we are perennially disappointed by the actions of the big tech companies we have gleefully handed our identity and lives over to.
 These companies have trapped us in walled gardens and vacuumed up our data to squeeze out billions in ad revenue in the most brazen social engineering regime in history.
 And every morning we willingly sign into the services owned by Google, Amazon, Twitter, Apple and Facebook (GATAF) because we don’t see any other way.

 There is another way, though.
 But it’s just not as obvious.
 When the internet was born, it was free-for-all of free speech and individuality, but it was also a place of high barriers to entry.
 One had to learn whole new languages and lexicons in order to take advantage of what the internet had to offer.
 But if you did, for the price of your ISP connection every month (or by the minute if you were on AOL), you could freely access all the information in the world, free of the bombardment of advertisements our online lives have become now, owning your own identity completely.

 That internet never went away.
 But consolidating corporations like the components of GATAF have corralled us into an ever shrinking smattering of curated options that feed their piggy banks through convenience and habit.
 Breaking their hold on us means breaking our well worn habits, but the rewards will be once again living an online life of independence and freedom.

 There is still a pure and independent internet out there, and the fediverse is it’s social side.